A Generalized Approach to Power Analysis for Local Average Treatment Effects: Appendix B: LATE Power Simulations

 \section{Appendix B: LATE Power Simulations}

 {B\arabic{table}}

-This appendix presents the results of a series of simulations illustrating the power of the Wald IV estimator of the LATE as the distributional characteristics of the principal strata are varied.
+This appendix presents the results of a series of simulations illustrating the power of the test of the null hypothesis that the LATE equals zero using the Wald IV estimator, as the marginal distributional characteristics of the principal strata and other parameters are varied.
+Each simulation specifies the data-generating distribution of the quadruples $(Y_i(0),Y_i(1),D_i(0),D_i(1)) \in \mathbb{R} \times \mathbb{R} \times \{0,1\} \times \{0,1\}$, randomly draws from that distribution, and randomizes the treatment assignment variable, generating samples of $N$ independent and identically distributed units of the form $(Y_i, D_i, Z_i) \in \mathbb{R} \times \{0,1\} \times \{0,1\}$.

-In the simulations presented, $\alpha$ is held fixed at $0.05$.
-The sample size $N$, LATE $\tau$, and first-stage effect $\pi$ are specified, and samples are generated with specified proportions of compliers ($\pi$), never-takers ($\dot{\pi}_{NT}$), and always-takers ($\dot{\pi}_{AT}$).
-For the compliers, a control condition potential outcome mean $E[Y_C(0)]$ is specified (the treatment condition potential outcome mean is determined by the specified $\tau$), as are control condition and treatment condition potential outcome standard deviations $SD(Y_C(0))$ and $SD(Y_C(1))$, with potential outcome values being randomly generated to be normally distributed.
-The potential outcome distributions of the never-takers and always-takers are also randomly generated to be normally distributed; for the never-takers, only a control condition mean and variance, $E[Y_{NT}(0)]$ and $SD(Y_{NT}(0))$, must be specified, and for the always-takers, only a treatment condition mean and variance, $E[Y_{AT}(1)]$ and $SD(Y_{AT}(1))$, must be specified.
-Finally, the treatment is randomly assigned with probability one half.
-However, whether a unit is actually treated, and hence obtains an observed outcome value that is the treatment (or control) condition potential outcome, is determined not only by treatment assignment but also the principal stratum to which that unit belongs.
+In all of the simulations presented, $\alpha$ is held fixed at $0.05$.
+The sample size $N$, LATE $\tau$, and first-stage effect $\pi$ are specified, and samples are generated with specified probabilities that units drawn are compliers ($\pi$), never-takers ($\dot{\pi}_{NT}$), or always-takers ($\dot{\pi}_{AT}$).
+For instance, the probability that a unit is a complier is $\pi = P(D_i(1) - D_i(0) = 1)$.

+For convenience, the subscript $C$ is used to denote parameters for compliers, $NT$ for never-takers, and $AT$ for always-takers.
+For instance, for the compliers, the control condition potential outcome mean $E[Y_i(0) | D_i(1) - D_i(0) = 1]$ is denoted by $E[Y_C(0)]$.
+This parameter $E[Y_C(0)]$ is specified (the treatment condition potential outcome mean for compliers is determined by the specified $\tau$), as are control condition and treatment condition potential outcome standard deviations $SD(Y_C(0))$ and $SD(Y_C(1))$, with potential outcome values being randomly generated to be normally distributed.
+The potential outcome distributions of the never-takers and always-takers are also randomly generated to be normally distributed.
+For the never-takers, only a control condition mean and standard deviation, $E[Y_{NT}(0)]$ and $SD(Y_{NT}(0))$, must be specified, and for the always-takers, only a treatment condition mean and standard deviation, $E[Y_{AT}(1)]$ and $SD(Y_{AT}(1))$, must be specified since only those parameters factor into the realized values of $Y_i$ for never-takers and always-takers respectively.
+Finally, the treatment is randomly assigned with probability one half: $P(Z_i = 1) = 0.5$.
+Whether a unit is actually treated, and hence obtains a realized outcome value that is the treatment (or control) condition potential outcome, is determined not only by treatment assignment but also the principal stratum to which that unit belongs.